relativitydev/server-relativity-templates/README.md

 ## Maintainers

-This repository is maintained by .
-Feel free to reach out to our team for any questions or requests.
+This repository is maintained by the Relativit Server Vertical.

 ---